-- The cap for the four-person very low-income limit is last year's four-person very lowincome limit multiplied by the greater of 1.05 or twice the change in the national median family income (which is higher at 1.079) and rounded down to the nearest \$50.
-The cap is rounded down to ensure that it is less than or equal to last year's four-person very lowincome limit times this cap. - The floor for the four-person very low-income limit is last year's four-person very lowincome limit multiplied by 0.95 and rounded up to the nearest \$50.
-The floor is rounded up to ensure that it is greater than or equal to 95 percent of last year's four-person very lowincome limit. - If the otherwise adjusted four-person very low-income limit is above the cap, then it is set at the cap.
-If it is below the floor, then it is set at the floor. - Family size adjustments are made to the floored/capped four-person very low-income limit.
-No additional adjustments are made to families of more than or less than four persons for the very low-income limit, except that it is then rounded up to the nearest \$50. - The cap and floor are applied in an analogous way to the four-person low-income limit. - No additional capping or flooring is done to any income limit based on either the very low-income limit or the low-income limit. - Family size adjusted limits may be slightly larger or smaller than the cap or floor imposed on the four-person low- and very low-income limits due to rounding.
+- The cap for the four-person very low-income limit is last year's four-person very low-income limit multiplied by the greater of 1.05 or twice the change in the national median family income (which in FY 2021 is lower at 1.036) and rounded down to the nearest \$50.
+The cap is rounded down to ensure that it is less than or equal to last year's four-person very low-income limit times this cap. - The floor for the four-person very low-income limit is last year's four-person very low-income limit multiplied by 0.95 and rounded up to the nearest \$50.
+The floor is rounded up to ensure that it is greater than or equal to 95 percent of last year's four-person very low-income limit. - If the otherwise adjusted four-person very low-income limit is above the cap, then HUD sets it at the cap.
+If it is below the floor, then HUD sets it at the floor. - HUD makes family size adjustments to the floored/capped four-person very low-income limit.
+HUD makes no additional adjustments to limits for families of more than or less than four persons for the very low-income limit, except that these are then rounded up to the nearest \$50. - HUD applies the cap and floor in an analogous way to the four-person low-income limit. - Income limits based on either the very low-income limit or the low-income limit do not have caps and floors recalculated. - Family size adjusted limits may be slightly larger or smaller than the cap or floor imposed on the four-person low- and very low-income limits due to rounding.

+ATTACHMENT 1

-ATTACHMENT 1 Income Limit Applications
+Income Limit Applications